flutegram/awesome-telegram/README.md

     <img alt="Awesome" src="https://img.shields.io/twitter/url/https/twitter.com/telegram.svg?style=social&label=Follow%20%40telegram" />
   </a>
 </p>

+<a href="https://telegram.org/">Telegram</a> Telegram's API and code is open, and developers are welcome to create their own Telegram apps.
+We also have a Bot API, a platform for developers that allows anyone to easily build specialized tools for Telegram, integrate any services, and even accept payments from users around the world.

+And that's just the tip of the iceberg.
+If you appreciate the content 📖, support projects visibility, give 👍| ⭐| 👏

 # Awesome Telegram
 A curated list of [Telegram](https://telegram.org)-related projects and pages in alphabetical order.